Mizuho lifts Chevron Corporation [CVX] price estimate. Who else is bullish?

 How has CVX stock performed recently?

-Chevron Corporation [CVX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.90.
-With this latest performance, CVX shares gained by 4.49% in over the last four-week period, additionally plugging by 0.17% over the last 6 months – not to mention a rise of 7.02% in the past year of trading.
+Chevron Corporation [CVX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.33.
+With this latest performance, CVX shares gained by 1.82% in over the last four-week period, additionally plugging by 2.56% over the last 6 months – not to mention a rise of 5.01% in the past year of trading.

 Chevron Corporation [CVX]: Deeper insight into the fundamentals